Kathleen Case: Early life and career

 Case was born on July 31, 1933, in Pittsburgh, Pennsylvania, and she grew up in Cincinnati.
 Her mother died three days after Case's birth, and she was raised by her grandmother, Mrs. Ira Hamilton Case.

 When she was 11 years old she first performed professionally, dancing in Cincinnati as part of the Metropolitan Opera's summer season.
 She later danced with the Ballet Theater and was ballerina with the San Carlo Opera Company.

 Columbia Pictures signed Case to a term contract in 1954.
 During her acting career she performed in films such as Human Desire (1954), Last of the Pony Riders (1953), and Running Wild (1955).
 She also appeared in a variety of American television series produced in the 1950s and early 1960s.

 Personal life and death

 Case was seriously injured in a power boat accident in February 1959 and was in the hospital for more than two months.

 On February 5, 1967, Case was driving in Hollywood, California, when her car collided head-on with a vehicle driven by actor Dirk Rambo, the twin brother of actor Dack Rambo.
 A car fire resulted.
 Dirk Rambo was killed, and his passenger, Horace H. Hester, was seriously injured.
 A Los Angeles municipal court judge dismissed felony drunken driving and manslaughter charges against her two months later.

-Case died in North Hollywood, California, shortly before her 46th birthday.
+Case died in North Hollywood, California, aged 45.